csmpls/twirk/README.md

 ## Implementation
 Every channel has boundaries expressed as coordinates, preferences, content, etc.

-However, a separate database also has the midpoints for
+However, a separate database also has the midpoints for these channels.
 When the app (A) is opened, it sends us its coordinates.
 We send A a list of channels within [max_channel_width/2].
+This is to make it easy to prune the list of possible channels down to only a few candidates when someone opens the app — we don't want to check if a coordinate is inside a polygon more than we have to.

 The pinboard associated with a channel is hosted at a URL, which is not known to users.
 Joining a channel loads this URL into the  app's browser.